jsrkr/jsrkr.github.io/index.md

 ## Research Experience

+**Impact of Flood on Labor Market through Gender Lens: A Case from India**
+*Third Year Project with Dr. Kelly M. Jones, American University, Washington, DC, USA*
+May 2024— Aug 2024
+- Utilize quasi-experimental design to study labor market effects of catastrophic flood.
+- Develop flood exposure measure using information from google earth engine and census data.

 **Government Housing and Entrepreneurship in Indian Slums**
 *With Dr. Garima Sharma, American University, Washington, DC, USA*
 May 2024— Aug 2024